VimBotion/Laboratories-and-homeworks/README.md

-# Laboratories from my freshmen class at Universidad del Azuay
+# Laboratories for my freshmen class at Universidad del Azuay